 Top tips/key learnings

-• Consider wider engagement activities – social media, poster & flyers in the local shop, café, leisure centre, or train station to recruit champions and volunteers.
+• Consider wider engagement activities – social media, posters and flyers in local shops, cafés, leisure centres, or train stations to recruit champions and volunteers.

 • Try to keep the sessions fun!

-• Ensure you are sensitive to each beneficiaries needs and try to keep each sessions as tailored to each individual as possible.
+• Ensure you are sensitive to each participant's needs and try to keep each session as tailored to each individual as possible.

 • Always have healthy, substantial refreshments, this is a good incentive to people to come.